albertoscala/ImgToAsciiArt/README.md

 ## Usage

-Firt load the image you want to convert into the path:
+First, load the image you want to convert into the path:
 ```
 .../resources/images
 ```
+Second, follow the instructions in the code below

 ```java
 public static void main(String[] args) throws IOException